LuxoftSDL/sdl_requirements/detailed_docs/Policies/PROPRIETARY flow/PolicyTableUpdate/PolicyTableUpdate_Sequence_TRS.md

 ## PROPRIETARY Policy Table Update Sequence

-###  Sending Policy Table Snapshot from SDL to backend
+##  Sending Policy Table Snapshot from SDL to backend

+### **Notification on PTU request**
-1. 18053
+1.

+PoliciesManager must

+notify HMI via SDL.OnStatusUpdate(UPDATE_NEEDED) on any PTU trigger

+EXTERNAL_PROPRIETARY exception: No notification should be sent on user requested PTU from HMI (via SDL.UpdateSDL request).

+_Note: the source of the PolicyTableUpdate is the Policies Cloud._

+### **Policy Table Snapshot creation**
+2.

 To create Policy Table Snapshot